-As I come to the end of writing my dissertation and I have to sit and think about what am I trying to say I keep coming back to this quote.
-This quote embodies my dissertation – Pacific women did not come to play, we engage in higher education for our communities.
+As I came to the end of writing my dissertation at the beginning of 2018 I had to sit and think about what I was trying to say when I kept on coming back to this quote.
+This quote embodied my dissertation – Pacific women did not come to play, we engage in higher education for our communities.
 We continue within a system that was not designed for us because we are thinking about those who come after us.
 We know that our communities and families have our back and in return we challenge institutions to do better and be better.

 Hopefully, soon I will have so much more to say about this.